Uganda March 27-April 5, 2023

 Uganda – West (Mbarara, Kasese, Kabale, Fort Portal)

 I’m not sure why I decided to come to see Murchison Falls and the NP.
 It was a 115km detour each way to get there.
 The last 45 km was on the best highway in East Africa – except for the 40km/h speed limit (I drove 90-100) and frequent “easy” speed bumps that could be taken at 60-70km/h.
-There were hundreds of baboons on the road especially in the Budongo Forest, a mature jungle and part of Muchison NP.
+There were hundreds of baboons on the road, especially in the Budongo Forest, a mature jungle and part of Murchison NP.
 Almost zero traffic.
-There were a few antelope crossing the road.
+A few antelope were crossing the road.

 In Masindi, I got gas and found a place for the night.